brevzin/cpp_proposals/2996_reflection/reflection.md

 Add a note explaining the expressions that form overload sets after paragraph 2.

 ::: std
-[2]{.pnum} When a function is named [or designated]{.addu} in a call, which function declaration is being referenced and the validity of the call are determined by comparing the types of the arguments at the point of use with the types of the parameters in the declarations in the overload set.
+[2]{.pnum} When a function is [named]{.rm} [designated]{.addu} in a call, which function declaration is being referenced and the validity of the call are determined by comparing the types of the arguments at the point of use with the types of the parameters in the declarations in the overload set.
 This function selection process is called _overload resolution_ and is defined in [over.match].

   [[Overload sets are formed by `$id-expression$`s naming functions and function templates and by `$splice-expression$`s designating entities of the same kinds.]{.note}]{.addu}